 These views of blues have an elegant simplicity.
-The family mode signature captures characteristic features of blues that distinguish it from the scales of key signatures, namely mixed minor-major tonality, adjacent half tones, more scale notes and the addition of three "bent" notes of the master major classical mode (Ionian), namely flatted 3rd, 5th and 7th.
+The family mode captures characteristic features of blues that distinguish it from the scales of key signatures, namely mixed minor-major tonality, adjacent half tones, more scale notes and the addition of three "bent" notes of the master major classical mode (Ionian), namely flatted 3rd, 5th and 7th.
+It's possible to extend this into a 10-note mode by including the I tritone, but this not only gets too close for comfort to the chromatic scale, but also loses something distinctive about the 9-note blues, namely a whole tone gap below the upper tonic.
+It seems more helpful to view the I tritone as ornamental relative to the blues.